Murder accused told 999: 'I've just killed my girlfriend in the hot tub'

 A man accused of murdering his girlfriend told a 999 operator that he “definitely killed” her by stabbing her “about 40 times”, a court has heard.

-Aren Pearson, 41, made the admission during an emergency services phone call made by his mother Hazel from her home in Sandness, Shetland, on February 11, 2024.
+Aren Pearson, 41, made the admission during an emergency services phone call made by his mother from her home in Sandness, Shetland, on February 11, 2024.

 They heard Aren take the phone from his mum to tell the operator that he also stabbed himself and that he drove his Porsche into the “ocean”.

-He daubed his eyes as jurors heard him say: “Hello, hi, my name is Aren Pearson.
+Jurors heard him say: “Hello, hi, my name is Aren Pearson.
 I’ve just killed my girlfriend in the hot tub in the garage.

 “I stabbed her about 40 times in the heart, stomach, face, neck and back.